Last updated: 28 May 2026

 Mandatory Insurance

-Automatic for all residents.
-Contributions deducted from salary or income.
+Automatic for all legal residents.
+Contributions come out of your salary or income.

 Car Insurance